JB-26/website-portfolio/src/blog/2022-10-26-problems-furniture.md

 It might sound odd, but trust me on this.

 It takes patience to understand what you need to do _and_ how to do it.
-It’s like when I started learning Python.
-It took patience to understand the concepts of the programming language and putting my knowledge into practice.

 I bought a set of two matching bedside tables (both look great by the way), and once I had an understanding of what I was doing, assembling them was pretty simple!
+In fact, I probably spent less time building the second one than I did on the first one, as I was familiar on how to build the bed side table.

 ## Take a break (and then come back to it)